 The Role Nests Play

-If you live in Nassau County, remember that Parkway Pest Services is available to assist you with all your pest control needs.
-We can come and remove a nest from your property, or give you ongoing protection from stinging insects by catching nests early.
+If you live in Nassau County, remember that Parkway Pest Services can assist you with all your pest control needs.
+We can come and remove a nest from your property or give you ongoing protection from stinging insects by catching nests early.
 Connect with us today to learn more or to schedule service.